shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

 ![README example](/Assignments/Images/README_example.png)

   * If your code is one big block of text, look at  the [Markdown Style Guide](https://handbook.gitlab.com/docs/markdown-guide/) instructions more carefully, or ask the instructor about fixing your README.
   * If the README looks good, then you are done with Assignment 0!

+## Submitting Assignment 0

-(Your submission is the README.md file in your private CINS467 repo, in the CSUC-CINS467 group)
+If you have completed the steps above, your Assignment 0 submission is complete.
+I will be looking for a README.md file (with the information specified above, formatted as described) in the `main` branch of your private CINS467 repo, in the CSUC-CINS467 group.